kszcode/FuzzySearchFilesInCurrentFolder/README.md

 This is a plugin to locate with fuzzy search/find the files and folders starting from the current folder in [fman](https://fman.io/).

-[fman](https://fman.io/) is the fastest file exploration that I've seen.
+[fman](https://fman.io/) is the fastest file exploration tool that I've seen yet.
 Dare I say finally even faster then Total Commander?
 I say this because it has fuzzy search like Sublime and on top of that it works cross platform on Mac, Windows and Linux.